Machine Learning with Confidential Computing: A Systematization of Knowledge

 \subsection{Widening the Attack Surface}

 \mysub{New features lead to new attack vectors.} TEEs require rich functionalities and performance features to support running modern ML programs.
 However, merely adding hardware features without a comprehensive security model and mechanism with existing system software and privilege boundaries (\eg~sharing data or resources) can even increase the system's complexity and open new attack vectors.
 Particularly in TEE architectures which the untrusted host OS or hypervisor is responsible for managing TEE/enclave system resources.
-For instance, recent work such as SGXRacer~\cite{Chen:2023:SGXRacer} shows more than 1000 new vulnerabilities through controlling/misusing kernel scheduler and SGX shared (i.e., the racing) variables.
+For instance, recent work such as SGXRacer~\cite{Chen:2023:SGXRacer} shows more than 1000 new vulnerabilities through controlling/misusing kernel scheduler and SGX shared (\ie~the racing) variables.
+Also, recent security evaluations of Intel TDX have revealed various vulnerabilities in different layers of the TDX software stack\cite{Intel_TDX_2023}, including its attestation services; which also include SGX-based quoting enclave, during TD live migration (a new feature) and TD binding\cite{Intel_SA_01036} which may allow information leak and escalation of privilege (e.g., see CVE-2023-45745 and CVE-2023-47855).

 As another example, ARM TrustZone introduced hardware support for secure and non-secure worlds by adding several privilege levels in each world.
-However, the architecture limitations, such as the insecure sharing mechanism and fixed/one-way security model, combined with insecure software designs lead to new attack vectors, particularly when sharing resources or exchanging data/control between different privilege layers~\cite{machiry2017boomerang,cerdeira2020sok}.
+However, the architecture limitations, such as the insecure sharing mechanism and fixed/one-way security model~\cite{tarkhani2019snape}, combined with insecure software designs lead to new attack vectors, particularly when sharing resources or exchanging data/control between different privilege layers~\cite{machiry2017boomerang,cerdeira2020sok}.
 Figure~\ref{fig:tzthreats}.b demonstrates some of these attack vectors in a TrustZone-assisted environment.